vmware-archive/kube-prod-runtime/docs/workflow.md

 Use the basic workflow if you are:

-* An end-user or developer with full administrative privileges to a Kubernetes cluster
+* An end-user or developer with full administrative privileges to a Kubernetes cluster.
-* An operator for a Kubernetes cluster that does not already have existing DNS and authentication infrastructure already in place
+* An operator for a Kubernetes cluster that does not already have existing DNS and authentication infrastructure already in place.

 The basic workflow is covered in the quickstart guides: